phaustin/climatemath/docs/greenhouse.md

 +++ {"user_expressions": []}

-{ref}`fig:sounder` below shows the actual weighting functions and transmissivty profiles for a satellite radiometer that measures the vertical temperature profile using the 15 $\mu m$ $CO_2$ band.
+{numref}`fig:sounder` below shows the actual weighting functions and transmissivty profiles for a satellite radiometer that measures the vertical temperature profile using the 15 $\mu m$ $CO_2$ band.
+Channels 1, 2, and 3 are measuring photons predominantly emiited from the stratosphere, while channels 4, 5 and 6 are measuring tropospheric emission.

 ```{figure} figures/weighting_funs_wh.png
 ---